by Kevin Thomas (ikevinthomas.com)

 No Sympathy Calls

 Not one of the three who fouled me ever called to check on me or apologize.
 They saw me on the floor after they fouled me.
 They saw me carried to the bench.
-They saw my wife Jowanda drive me away after I limped to the car.
-When we arrived at our third floor apartment, I ascended the stairs backwards, seated on my bottom.
+They saw me being driven away after I limped to the car.
+When I arrived at my third floor apartment, I ascended the stairs backwards, seated on my bottom.
 No sympathy calls at all!

 No Get Well Cards